egrcc/Mango/README.md

 # Mango

-Mango is markdown editor for linux, powered by nw.js.
+Mango is markdown editor for linux.
 It is under development.